 Modulating NF-κB (NFKB1 variants):

 NF-κB is activated by cytokines such as TNFα and IL-1β.
-Thus, targeting inflammation may help with Meniere’s.
+Thus, targeting chronic inflammation may help with Meniere’s.
+(Read more about TNFα and inflammation lifehacks)

 Heat therapy, such as sauna, increases heat shock proteins.
 This increase in heat shock proteins then helps modulate inflammatory stress by decreasing the activation of NF-κB. [ref] Specifically, repeatedly activating heat shock protein 70 (Hsp70) leads “to the inactivation of downstream of nuclear factor-κB (NF-κB) inflammation signaling pathway.” [ref]

-So is there any clinical evidence that sauna decreases the symptoms of Meniere’s disease?
-This doesn’t seem to be well studied.
+You may be wondering if there is is there any clinical evidence that sauna decreases the symptoms of Meniere’s disease… This doesn’t seem to be well studied.
 One case study from 1977 showed that sauna visits improved Meniere’s disease for the two participants. [ref]

 Vitamin D deficiency and autoimmunity (everyone):